Problem Phenomenon

 2. Long-Term Recommendation:

-1. Keep min_examined_row_limit at 0 for accurate slow log capture.
+min_examined_row_limitat 0 for accurate slow log capture. - Use tools like

 Key Insights